top of page

 The Courage to Wonder is not a guide to becoming enlightened.

-It’s a reflection of what happens when you stop pretending, stop performing, and let yourself ask the questions you’ve been avoiding.
+It’s a reflection of what happened when I stopped pretending, stopped performing, and let myself ask the questions I had been avoiding.

-It came from breakdowns and breakthroughs, from the simplicity of being alone with my thoughts, from the unexpected wisdom of my dog lying next to me on the bed, from conversations that shook something loose, from silence, from truth, from resonance.
+It came from breakdowns and breakthroughs, from the simplicity of being alone with my thoughts, from the unexpected wisdom of my dog lying next to me on the bed, and from conversations that shook something loose.

 My journey is not polished.